 Google’s Vision AI also “reads” your images.
 It identifies objects like “luxury bedding,” “outdoor pool,” or “fine dining.”
 By consistently uploading specific imagery, you help the search engine categorize your property for highly specific, high-intent searches.

-Converting Browsers via Google Business Messages
+How to Convert Browsers With Google Business Messages

 A key part of Google Business Profile optimization is enabling and managing real-time communication.
 Boutique hotels thrive on personalized service.
 Enabling the “Messages” feature allows you to capture guests at the moment of highest intent.